flipcoder/textbeat/README.md

 - (filename): plays file
 - c: play a given sequence
     - Passing "1 2 3 4 5" would play those note one after another
-- l: play a multi-channel line
+- l: play a single line from the file
-    - Not too useful w/o file context atm
+    - Not too useful yet, since it doesn't parse context
 - +: play range, comma-separated (+start,end)
     - Line numbers and marker names work
-- t: start tempo
+- t: tempo
-- x: start grid
+- x: grid
-- n: start note value
+- n: note value
 - c: columns
     - specify width and optional shift, instead of using auto-detect
     - positive shift values create a "gutter" to the left